TeamOpenwrt/temba/README.md

 ## Structure

+* `10-globals.yml` - default variables that are generic for a specific community network like DNS or NTP server, what kind of Image Builder you want to use
+* `20-devices.yml` - default variables that are part of a device like its packages, architecture
-* `nodes.yml` - inventory of all nodes.
-A firmware-file is generated per node
+* `30-nodes.yml` - inventory of all nodes.
+A firmware-file is generated per node.
+You probably don't want to share this file because contains sensitive information like IP, geolocalization of node, etc.
 * `files` - Directory of .ERB-templates.
 After processing all ERB-templates, it is integrated into the firmware files
 * `bin` - Output folder for firmware files
 * `Rakefile` - Central build file